-Danish tenor Valdemar Villadsen graduated from the soloist class of the Royal Danish Academy of Music in Copenhagen in 2012.
-He has since established himself as an in-demand soloist throughout Europe.
+Danish tenor Valdemar Villadsen graduated from the soloist class at the Royal Danish Academy of Music in Copenhagen.

-Villadsen is a sought-after concert and oratorio singer, where he has particularly made a name for himself as a Bach Evangelist.
-He has appeared as the Evangelist in the St Matthew Passion and the Christmas Oratorio in Sweden, Denmark, Switzerland and Germany (including Philharmonie Berlin).
-Recent concert appearances include Monteverdi’s L’Orfeo (L’Arpeggiata/Christina Pluhar), Orff’s Carmina Burana (Stavanger Symphony Orchestra/Christian Vasquez) and Bach’s Mass in B minor (Concerto Copenhagen/Lars Ulrik Mortensen).
+Villadsen is a sought-after concert and oratorio singer, and he has particularly made a name for himself as a Bach Evangelist.
+He has appeared in Bach’s Passions in Sweden, Denmark, United Kingdom, Iceland, Switzerland, Italy and Germany (including the Berliner Philharmonie).
+He is also sought-after for the demanding tenor part in Orff’s Carmina Burana.

-Villadsen has worked with conductors such as Fabio Luisi, Giancarlo Andretta, Julius Rudel, Christian Vasquez, Alessandro Amoretti, Christina Pluhar, Lars Ulrik Mortensen, Paul Hillier, Václav Luks, Andrew Lawrence-King, Carlos Mena, Javier Illan, Benjamin Bayl, David Riddell, Christian Kluxen and Zsolt Hamar, and with opera directors such as Vasily Barkhatov, Sir David McVicar and Lucinda Childs.
+Villadsen has worked with conductors such as Giancarlo Andretta, Julius Rudel, Christian Vásquez, Fabio Luisi, Alessandro Amoretti, Kazushi Ono, Christina Pluhar, Lars Ulrik Mortensen, Paul Hillier, Václav Luks, Andrew Lawrence-King, Carlos Mena, Javier Illan, Benjamin Bayl, Sirrka-Liisa Kaakinen-Pilch, David Riddell, Mark Tatlow, Christian Kluxen, Matthew Toogood, Stefan Parkman, Johannes Gustavsson, Peter Spissky, Florian Helgath, Johannes Wildner and Zsolt Hamar, and with opera directors such as Vasily Barkhatov, Lucinda Childs, Elisabeth Linton, Marie-Eve Signeyrole, and Sir David McVicar.